 Pursuant to this exchange offer, we are offering to exchange up to \$300.0 million aggregate principal amount of the exchange notes for up to an equal aggregate principal amount of the old 7 1/2% notes.
 The form and terms of the exchange notes are the same as the form and terms of the old 7 1/2% notes, except that the exchange notes will have been registered under the Securities Act and will not bear legends restricting their transfer.
-The holders of exchange notes will not be entitled to certain rights of holders of the old 7 1/2% notes under the registration rights agreement, which rights will terminate upon the consummation of this exchange offer.
+The holders of exchange notes will not be entitled to certain rights of holders of the old 7 1/2% notes will terminate upon the consummation of this exchange offer.